snlw/Learning-React/README.md

   - Solution : Move React App folder into **/mnt/wsl/** instead of the usual **/mnt/c/Users/%USER%/...**
   - There is **NO** need to run the app with configurations FAST_REFRESH=true and CHOKIDAR_USEPOLLING=true.
   - Other suggestions include downgrading the react-scripts from 5.0.0 to 4.0.3 (Did not test)
+  - **NOTE** : Running the app in the wsl folder seems to solve the hot-reload issue, however, please save your local dev work in the C drive (**/mnt/c/Users/%USER%/...**) or commit your changes to Git.
+Rebooting of the computer and opening a new instance of WSL2 seems to create a new /mnt/wsl folder which will cause your previous work to be overwritten.
+Closing the terminal and rebooting the terminal does not seem to cause this issue.
+So just take note before shut down.